DevMountain/Hosting-Digital-Ocean/README.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/username/.ssh/id_rsa):
 ```
-- You will be asked to enter a password.
-YOU MUST NOT FORGET THIS PASSWORD.
+- You will be asked to enter a password. **YOU MUST NOT FORGET THIS PASSWORD**.
 It cannot be recovered.
 Make sure it is something you can remember.
 ```sh
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again: